Cambodia’s best kept secret

 You never forget the moment you first see something truly extraordinary, especially if it’s one of the big ‘box-tickers’ – the likes of the Pyramids, the Great Wall of China or Machu Picchu.
 The Angkorian temples are considered on a par with these world wonders, and the first time you lay eyes on them it’s hard not to be stunned.

 Yet while the popularity of the Angkor complex is more than understandable, these days Siem Reap is inescapably inundated with tourists.
 There is no such thing as ‘quiet’ at Angkor Wat any more.
-That’s why we’re passionate about pushing our clients to experience what’s beyond the box-tickers and discover stories from the lesser-known sights.
+That’s why we’re passionate about pushing our clients to experience what’s beyond the must-see sights.
 Sometimes you need to get out of your comfort zone and see what happens – a chance encounter can happen at any moment…

 You need to take your time here and explore at leisure.
 As soon as you arrive you realise you’re somewhere a bit different; if you told your friends about it, they wouldn’t probably know it (and we kind of like that).
 You can get lost in that romantic, awe-inspiring, humbling feeling of seeing a true world wonder – without the box-ticker crowds.

 On our visit to Koh Ker, we met a group of children from a nearby school.
 The kids live in a local village about 5 minutes away in the Svayong commune, part of the Koulean District, and use the complex as a rather remarkable playground.
 It was lovely to see them messing about, playing hide-and-seek, none the wiser that a 10th-century temple isn’t exactly a commonplace crèche.
 You don’t know what you don’t know!